open-ch/pyrene/FAQ.md

 ```

 ## Shared npm dependencies in Pyrene
-The npm dependencies at the root of the project are for Storybook only.
-Indeed, the npm dependencies for having Pyrene related dependencies shared among the various sub-projects.
+The npm dependencies at the root of the monorepo are for Storybook only.
+Indeed, the npm dependencies for having Storybook related dependencies are shared among the various subprojects.

 In case a refactoring of the Pyrene architecture might happen, it would be better to have a dedicated tool such as Lerna.
-Lerna can handle better npm denpencies across sub-project better than the way it is currently done.
+Lerna can handle better npm denpencies across subprojects better than the way it is currently done.

 ## How is the Pyrene TS transpiled ?
 The Pyrene TypeScript source code is compiled down to JS with Babel.
+We do not use tsc (typescript compiler).

 The process of transpilation is hand over to webpack.
 In the webpack configuration, you can see that the webpack loader `babel-loader` is responsible for that process.

-## <a name="why-does-pyrene-compile-ts-with-bazel"></a>Why does Pyrene compile TS with Bazel ?
+## <a name="why-does-pyrene-compile-ts-with-bazel"></a>Why does Pyrene compile TypeScript with Bazel ?
-TypeScript code base is compiled to JS with Babel and not tsc (typescript compiler).

-The reason for that is that we need to access the parser during the compilation process for converting the typing of props' component done in TypeScript into a PropTypes object in JavaScript.
+The reason why we compile the TypeScript code through Babel, is that we need to access the parser during the compilation process for converting the typing of props' component done in TypeScript into a PropTypes object in JavaScript.
 See [here](#proptypes-generation).

+## Why do we need TypeScript as dev dependency ?
+This is a fair question given that we compile TypeScript down to JavaScript with Babel and not with the tsc (typescript compiler).
+Babel does only compile and not type-checking.
+You have thereby the answer to your question.

 ## <a name="hacks-in-pyrene"></a>Hacks in Pyrene